sparshvrao/Anonymous-Writer/README.md

 # Anonymous-Writer

-If you are as lazy as me in writing assignments.Then this is the perfect tool for you .
+If you have a looot of homework and less time to complete it, then this is the perfect tool for you .

 It converts page from digital text to any given handwriting font you like.
 Isn't it awesome.